Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Travelling waves

 \subsection{Viscous flow}

-For $k>0$, equation \eqref{V.eqn} gives a quadrature for $\V(\xi)$, which can be evaluated explicitly.
+For $k>0$, equation \eqref{V.eqn.gen} gives a quadrature for $\V(\xi)$.
 Up to a shift in $\xi$, there is a one-parameter family of solutions $\V(\xi)$ in terms of the arbitrary constant $C$.
-The features of the solution family depend strongly on the sign of $C$ and on the value of the positive root of $\gamma \V^2 +\beta_0 \V^{5/2}= \sigma$.
-Let An asymptotic expansion of equation \eqref{V.eqn} for $\V$ near $\V_\c$ shows that $\xi$ is finite and thus it is the location of a one-sided cusp where
+The features of the solution family depend essentially on the sign of $C$ and on the value of the positive root of the denominator in the quadrature.
+Let If $\V_c\neq C$, then an asymptotic expansion of equation \eqref{V.eqn.gen} for $\V$ near $\V_\c$ shows that $\xi$ is finite and thus it is the location of a one-sided cusp where

-For $\V$ near $0$, an asymptotic expansion of equation \eqref{V.eqn} shows that $|\xi|\to\infty$, which thus represents an exponential tail in $\V$.
-Similarly, if $C>0$, then $\V$ near $C$ has an exponential tail.
+For $\V$ near $0$, an asymptotic expansion of equation \eqref{V.eqn.gen} shows that $|\xi|\to\infty$, which thus represents an exponential tail in $\V$.
+Similarly, if $\V_\c\neq C>0$, then $\V$ near $C$ has an exponential tail.

 Attention will be restricted to solutions with positive wave speeds, $c>0$.
-Solutions with negative wave speed are given by reflection $\xi\to-\xi$ applied to positive-wave speed solutions.
+Solutions with negative wave speed are given by reflection $\xi\to-\xi$ applied to positive-wave speed solutions, since $\kappa$ changes sign while $\sigma$ and $\gamma$ are invariant under $c\to -c$.